 2. Granite

 Because granite is a natural stone, each slab is unique, with subtle to bold patterns and colors.
-High-quality granite, like quartz, is a suitable surface that is easier to keep clean than marble, and it comes pre-polished in various patterns and colors such as blue, green, red, green, and so on.
+High-quality granite is a suitable surface that is easier to keep clean than marble, and it comes pre-polished in various patterns and colors such as blue, green, red, and so on.

 When you have hard water in your home, mineral deposits cause your faucets to fail.
 This results in a sloppy look, ruining the beautiful lines of the faucet.
-But when you know which type of faucet, showerhead, and fixture will work best against hard water, you may be able to get a new bathroom for a fraction of the cost.
+But when you know which type of faucet will work best against hard water, you may be able to get a new bathroom for a fraction of the cost.

 1. Hansgrohe Finoris Widespread Faucet 110